fdrcdtrz/TETREES/README.md

 To run the framework you also need:

 - MATLAB software, available at [this link](https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html);
 - Gurobi Optimization (with a valid license).
 First of all, obtain your Gurobi Optimization license: you will see it on the Gurobi Optimization website, section User Portal.
 In the licenses tab, locate your license ID, click the installation icon.
 A window will pop up with a guide to follow.
-You'll be asked to install the Gurobi Optimizer software on your computer ([via this link](https://www.gurobi.com/downloads/gurobi-software/)), download the license through the _Download License_ button, and then install it via the suggested command  (e.g., 'grbgetkey <license-key>'; copy and input it in a command/terminal prompt.
+You'll be asked to install the Gurobi Optimizer software on your computer ([via this link](https://www.gurobi.com/downloads/gurobi-software/)), download the license through the _Download License_ button, and then install it via the suggested command  (e.g., `grbgetkey <license-key>`; copy and input it in a command/terminal prompt.
 This command required an active internet connection to communicate with the Gurobi servers.

 > [!NOTE]
 > Getting a Gurobi license allows you to run bigger instances of the optimization problem.